Pediatric Occupational Therapy Fellowship

 Fellowship Timeline and Application Process and Prerequisites

-Applicants are notified of our decision during early summer.
-Fellows begin the on-site program on or after September 1 and complete it on or before August 31 of the following year.
+The application period begins in early spring, followed by interviews with selected top candidates.
+Notifications of acceptance are sent out in early summer.
+The fellowship program starts on or after September 1 and concludes on or before August 31 of the following year.
 A $3,000 program fee is due at the start of the program.

 Contact Us